IVRPowers/blog/content/post/marketing/video-rtc-solutions-ecosystem.md

 ##	Video SPLIT for Contact Centers

-A chain of call center partners and software compliant vendors but not limited to:
+A chain of call center partners and software compliant vendors (but not limited to):

 ![Video RTC SPLIT Roadmap 2020](/postimages/marketing/ivrpowers-sides-31-05.040.jpeg)